Larry Swanson: Research

-Larry Swanson has done a majority of his scientific research on rats and their nervous system.
+A majority of Larry Swanson's research was on rats and their nervous system.
 One study showed the structure of the rat's brain and the effect on the central nervous system, which encompasses the brain and spinal cord.
 There are many neuronal bodies that reside in the brain and spinal cord of mammalian bodies, specifically rats in Swanson's study.
 The job of a neuronal body is to transmit information from the brain to other parts of the body.
 Therefore, the study focused on how there are signals being transmitted to produce signals elsewhere in the rat's body, such as the peripheral nervous system.
 Swanson was the first person to develop the Neurome Project on rats.
 This project took place over the course of many studies and eventually developed a connectome of the whole central nervous system.
 When Swanson and Bota completed a Neurome Project on rats, it was an analysis of the rat's body with all the neural connections going throughout the body.
 The study of rat neuroma projects continued and now is done by Larry Swanson, Joel Hahn, and Olaf Sporns.

 Swanson’s research came up with three conclusions that focused on the nervous system.
 The first conclusion was a group of cells: medial preoptic nucleus, dorsal premammillary nucleus, and ventral premammillary nucleus all generated a projection with one branch going to the brainstem and the second branch to the thalamus.
 The second conclusion was that the nuclei stated above form parts of circuits, which aid in how one behaves.
 This plays a role in social behavior and survival of a species.
 The third and last conclusion was that the ventromedial column of the nuclei is part of the behavioral control column.